mgroupntua/NumericalAnalyzers/programming/chapter1.md

 ## Example 1: Euler Beam2D Linear Test

-The followinf example demostrates the linear, static beahavior of a cantelever, 2-dimensional beam structure under bending.
+The following example demostrates the linear, static beahavior of a cantelever, 2-dimensional beam structure under bending.
 The examples splits in three parts.
 The first part refers to the model creation, the second to the loading and boundary conditions and the third and final defines the analysis type.